 Client Background

-A professional couple in their 40s had been living in Singapore with their children for several years.
+A professional couple in their 40s had been living in Singapore with their children for several years and had previously applied for Singapore Permanent Residency as a family.
 One parent was employed in a full-time role, while the other focused on caregiving.
 Their children were studying in local schools, and the family had built meaningful ties to Singapore over time.

 The Problem or Challenge